toepoke/pAppwords/README.md

 ## Options

 - Clear password fields (boolean) - If a password is subject to a breach the password field will be cleared, forcing the user to enter a another password.
-Defaults to true (password fields are cleared).
+Defaults to true.
-- Prevent submit (boolean) - If a password is subject to a breach the form will not be submitted.
+- Warn only (boolean) - If true, the end-user is told their password has been subject to a breach, but the form will still submit.
+Default is false.
 - Failure Percentage (decimal) - See above.
 Defaults to 33%.
 - Message (string).
 The message the user sees in the breached dialog.
 Defaults to the text in the above screenshot.